 Given the open nature of SF Campaigns, there are two ways in which users might wish to use them in relation to Mailchimp.

 - The most obvious approach is a like-for-like parity of the MC Campaign, where all of the Mailchimp activity within a specific campaign is represented in Salesforce.
-So, the name of the Mailchimp Campaign, the date it was sent and who was sent it as well as who opens, clicked, unsubscribes, hard bounced and marked as spam.
+So, the name of the Mailchimp Campaign, the date it was sent and who was it sent to, as well as who opened, clicked, unsubscribed, hard bounced and marked as spam.
+An ‘Activity’ Salesforce Campaign if you will.

 - The second approach is to use a SF Campaign as a container/grouping tool to gather Salesforce Contacts and Leads into a singular place.
-This SF Campaign could be used to represent a specific segment for a generic purpose or Activity such as those who should get monthly email Newsletters.
-You would use this SF Campaign to tell Chimpegration what records need to be added or updates in Mailchimp, but once those records have been sent a MC Campaign, you would use Chimpegration have the SF Campaign manage unsubscribes and hard bounces, whilst also running a second Chimpegration process which creates a new SF Campaign to record the Mailchimp activity of who was sent, opened and click the MC campaign email
+This ‘Container’ SF Campaign could be used to represent a specific segment for a generic purpose or Group such as those who should get monthly email Newsletters.
+You would use this ‘Container’ SF Campaign to tell Chimpegration what records need to be added or updated to Mailchimp.
+Once those records have been sent a MC Campaign, you would have Chimpegration update the ‘Container’ SF Campaign to manage unsubscribes and hard bounces, whilst also running a second Chimpegration process which creates a new ‘ Activity’ SF Campaign to record the Mailchimp activity of who was sent, opened and clicked the MC Campaign email